ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 ### UI Library recap

-At DHIS2 we have a design system which is a collection of design principles and a library of UI components for designing applications for the DHIS2 platform.
+As we learned yesterday, at DHIS2 we have a design system which is a collection of design principles and a library of UI components for designing applications for the DHIS2 platform.
 Using this system you can design and build applications that are usable, powerful and consistent with other DHIS2 applications.

 The UI library is our implementation of that design system for react environments.
 It's used by the DHIS2 core developers as well as by 3rd party dhis2 apps.

 The main library, called `ui`, is the complete library and re-exports all components from our individual libraries.
 It's therefore the better choice when